Natetgmaxwell/ntgm/src/site/notes/Cards/Koch’s Postulates.md

 > [!Definition] Definition
 > Koch's postulates are a set of four criteria used to establish the causal relationship between a specific [[Cards/Micro-organisms\|microorganism]] and a particular disease.

-### Infectious agent can be proven to cause a certain disease if it satisfies these conditions:
+### Infectious Agent Can Be Proven to Cause a Certain Disease if it Satisfies These Conditions:

 1. The organism must be consistently found at the site of the diseased tissue.
 2. It should be isolated and grown in pure culture under controlled laboratory conditions.